Ayush37/ARGO/pathway/aws-argo/README.md

-# Trying out Argo and Crossplane: deploy and manage an app in two environments
+# Trying out Argo and Crossplane

-Full guide coming soon.